gristlabs/grainjs/docs/basics.md

 ```

 In this case, when `isChangedObs` is true, two elements will be inserted — “Save” and “Revert”
-buttons (it’s useful to know that you can return an array of elements!).
+buttons (yes, you may return an array of elements).
 When it’s false, those
 two buttons will be removed, and a single “Close” button will be inserted instead.

 ### Repeating DOM

 If you want to insert multiple DOM elements, remember that you can simply include an array of them
-as an argument to the dom() function:
+as an argument to the `dom()` function:

 ```typescript
 const items = ['Apples', 'Pears', 'Peaches'];